How the Business Model Canvas works

 9. Revenue streams.
 What revenue streams does your business have?
 It could be sales, paid subscriptions, or rent.
 We recommend mentioning the main sources and criteria for pricing.

-How to create Business Model Canvas for a Meditation app
+Example: How to create a Business Model Canvas for a Meditation app

 Let’s look at an actual case: building a business model for a startup meditation app.
 The platform will provide short online lessons with breathing practices, and meditation sessions that you can take at any time from any location.
 Let’s imagine that we are at the stage of searching for a software development partner and we are creating a Canvas.